smaremanda/add-in-docs/reference/shared/document/getselecteddataasync-method.md

 In your task pane or content add-in, use the  **getSelectedDataAsync** method to write script that reads the data from the user's selection in a document, spreadsheet, presentation, or project.
 For example, after a user selects content in a Word document, you can use the **getSelectedDataAsync** method to read that selection, and then submit it to a web service as a query or some other operation.

-After reading the selection, you can also use the [setSelectedDataAsync](../reference/shared/document/setselecteddataasync-method.md) and[addHandlerAsync](../reference/shared/document/addhandlerasync-method.md) methods of the **Document** object to[write back to the selection or add an event handler](http://msdn.microsoft.com/library/7899a444-e4dd-4ef4-9637-3159b2f91ef7%28Office.15%29.aspx) to detect if the user changes the selection.
+After reading the selection, you can also use the [setSelectedDataAsync](../reference/shared/document/setselecteddataasync-method.md) and [addHandlerAsync](../reference/shared/document/addhandlerasync-method.md) methods of the **Document** object to [write back to the selection or add an event handler](http://msdn.microsoft.com/library/7899a444-e4dd-4ef4-9637-3159b2f91ef7%28Office.15%29.aspx) to detect if the user changes the selection.

 The  **getSelectedDataAsync** method can read from the selection only as long as it's active.
-In add-ins for Word and Excel, if you need to make a persistent association to read and write to the user's selection, instead use the[Bindings.addFromSelectionAsync](../reference/shared/bindings-object/addfromselectionasync-method.md) method to[bind to that selection](http://msdn.microsoft.com/library/5bf788db-d788-4d91-bcb6-fc3913b40012%28Office.15%29.aspx).
+In add-ins for Word and Excel, if you need to make a persistent association to read and write to the user's selection, instead use the [Bindings.addFromSelectionAsync](../reference/shared/bindings-object/addfromselectionasync-method.md) method to [bind to that selection](http://msdn.microsoft.com/library/5bf788db-d788-4d91-bcb6-fc3913b40012%28Office.15%29.aspx).

 Use the  _coercionType_ parameter of the **getSelectedDataAsync** method to specify the data structure or format of the selected data being read.